 Grilling Beer Can Chicken, the Safe and Easy Way

 One of my favorite meals to grill is beer can chicken.
-Now I can make it easier and safer, all with a tool that fits in a drawer.
+Now with the collapsible poultry roaster, I can make it easier and safer, all with a tool that fits in a drawer.

 The results are always spectacular, and the presentation is something to behold.
 A chicken surrounded by hot coals, perched on an aluminum can, is a fairly memorable sight.